Hovhannes Shiraz: Biography

-Yerevan school #169 and a street in Julfa, Isfahan are named after him.
+Yerevan school #169, and a street in Julfa, Isfahan, are named after him.
 The Hovhannes Shiraz House-Museum is located in a nineteenth-century building in Gyumri.

+In 2014, the Central Bank of Armenia issued a 10000 dram silver commemorative coin dedicated to the centenary of Hovhannes Shiraz’s birthday.

 Personality

 Shiraz was known for his good sense of humour.
-In 1963 John Steinbeck visited poet's apartment in Yerevan, and then wrote in a letter: "...men are closest together when they laugh together.
+In 1963 John Steinbeck visited the poet's apartment in Yerevan, and later wrote in a letter: "...men are closest together when they laugh together.
 And I remember that in Yerevan we laughed together a great deal."

 Yevgeny Yevtushenko and Alexander Gitovich dedicated poems to Shiraz.

-Shiraz was an anti-establishment poet who was very popular with the people of Soviet Armenia but fought against its corrupt Soviet leadership all his life.
-When in 1974 the known critic Suren Aghababyan brought to Shiraz the news about awarding of the Order of Lenin, his answer followed: "And what they [the Soviet government] want in exchange?
+Shiraz was an anti-establishment poet, popular among the people of Soviet Armenia, who fought against its corrupt Soviet leadership all his life.
+In 1974, when the well-known literary critic Suren Aghababyan informed Shiraz about his award of the Order of Lenin, Shiraz responded: "And what they [the Soviet government] want in exchange?
 To buy my silence?"

 Poetry

 Shiraz is an author of about forty poetry books and translations.
 His rich vocabulary and sensitive style, enhanced by folk and colloquial elements, made his poetry one of the highest achievements of Armenian literature.
-Critics consider many of his works masterpieces.
-According to Paruyr Sevak, "The modern Armenian poetry has risen on the ridge of Shiraz".
+Critics consider many of his works to be masterpieces.
+According to Paruyr Sevak, "Modern Armenian poetry has risen on the ridge of Shiraz".
 "Shiraz is a great talent, we should be proud and consider as a great honor that we personally know him", wrote William Saroyan.
 Shiraz built his poems with Armenian "tuff of emotions", added Yevgeny Yevtushenko.